QUT-AIML/Code-of-Conduct/README.md

 Yes.
 This is an in-person event.
 Participants must attend:
 - Opening ceremonies and team formation on the first night
-- Attendance on the second day in the working room Forum P419 (exact timing will be announced later), where industry mentors will meet with groups to provide guidance and direction
+- Attendance on the second day in the working room Forum P419, where industry mentors will meet with groups to provide guidance and direction
 - Final team check-in on the last day
 - Final project presentations, exhibitions, and the awards ceremony